arangodb/docs/3.8/analyzers.md

 - `pipeline` (array): an array of Analyzer definition-like objects with `type` and `properties` attributes

-{% hint 'warning' %}
+{% hint 'info' %}
-Analyzers of types `geopoint` and `geojson` could not be used as members of the pipeline.
-This analyzers require additional postprocessing and should be applied to the document fields only directly.
-Attempt to create a pipeline analyzer with at least one `geopoint` or `geojson` analyzer in the pipeline will fail.
+Analyzers of types `geopoint` and `geojson` cannot be used in pipelines and will make the creation fail.
+These Analyzers require additional postprocessing and can only be applied to document fields directly.
 {% endhint %}

 **Examples**